sureshalagarsamy/javascript-diff-library-framework/README.md

 ### Framework

-A framework is a piece of code which dictates the architecture your project.
+A framework is a piece of code which dictates the architecture to your project.
 Once you choose a framework to work with, ```you have to follow the framework's code and design methodologies```.

 For example ```AngularJS``` ```ReactJS``` ```Ember.js```